 10. 3 Way Match

-Once the invoice is received from the vendor, all the related documents like purchase order, shipment notice and invoice has to be reviewed by the accounting department of the company.
+Once the invoice is received from the vendor, all the related documents like purchase order, and shipment notice has to be reviewed by the accounting department of the company.

 11. Making payment to the supplier